peteroupc/html3dutil/doc/H3DU.Math.md

 * [vec4negateInPlace](#H3DU.Math.vec4negateInPlace)<br>Negates a 4-element vector in place.
 * [vec4norm](#H3DU.Math.vec4norm)<br>Converts 4-element vector to a <a href="tutorial-glmath.md">unit vector</a>; returns a new vector.
 * [vec4normInPlace](#H3DU.Math.vec4normInPlace)<br>Converts a 4-element vector to a <a href="tutorial-glmath.md">unit vector</a>.
-* [vec4scale](#H3DU.Math.vec4scale)<br>Multiplies each element of a 4-element vector by a factor (thus multiplying that vector's length by that factor) and returns a new vector with the result.
+* [vec4scale](#H3DU.Math.vec4scale)<br>Multiplies each element of a 4-element vector by a factor.
-* [vec4scaleInPlace](#H3DU.Math.vec4scaleInPlace)<br>Multiplies each element of a 4-element vector by a factor (thus multiplying that vector's length by that factor) and stores the result in that vector.
+* [vec4scaleInPlace](#H3DU.Math.vec4scaleInPlace)<br>Multiplies each element of a 4-element vector by a factor, so that the vector points in the same direction but its length is multiplied by the given factor.

 ### H3DU.Math.GlobalPitchRollYaw <a id='H3DU.Math.GlobalPitchRollYaw'></a> (constant)